-Generation X came right on the verge of the X-Men franchise’s glory days starting to spoil a bit in the Onslaught era.
-For that reason, many fans tend to write it off – or, weren’t even around for it.
+Generation X arrived on the verge of the X-Men franchise’s glory days starting to spoil in the Onslaught era.
+For that reason, many fans tend to write it off – or, they weren’t even around for it.

-Yet, the comic readers who stuck by the X-Men through the 90s know that Generation X wasn’t more of the same compared to other X-Men books of the period – and a huge part of that was the Scott Lobdell and Chris Bachalo creative partnership that lasted through the first few years of the series.
+Yet, the comic readers who stuck by the X-Men through the 90s know that Generation X wasn’t more of the same compared to other X-Men books of the period.
+A huge part of that was the Scott Lobdell and Chris Bachalo creative partnership that lasted through the first few years of the series.

 Past Ranking: #26 in 2016

 Probable Contents: This volume would certainly include Generation X #1-25 & Annual 1995, 1996, 1997, and material from Generation X Ashcan Edition, San Diego Preview, and material Generation X Collector’s Preview.
 It wouldn’t be surprising to also see Uncanny X-Men #316-318 and X-Men #36-37 duplicated from the Phalanx Covenant OHC.

 That makes for a somewhat short volume that slightly cuts off the end of the Lobdell/Bachalo run, but it marries to the Operation Zero Tolerance OHC, which begins at #26.
 Alternately, this book could duplicate #26-31 from that volume to include the complete works of the original creative team, also adding #-1 – pencilled by Bachalo.

 (It could also add Daydreamers #1-3, which continues from Generation X #25 and has never been collected.)